The devil is in the details

 Where the plan purchases stock from a PII or DQ, the price the plan pays cannot be more than fair value on the date of the transaction.
 Similarly when the plan sells stock to a PII or DQ to provide cash for distributions, the price paid cannot be less than the fair value on the date of transaction.
 Since ESOP distributions are typically made many months after the end of the plan year, the annual valuation may not be a reasonable measurement of fair value at the time of distribution or repurchase.
 For example, in a recent DOL investigation, the DOL concluded that a valuation for a date three months prior to the transaction date was stale, and an updated valuation was required as of the transaction date.
 Generally the appraiser is able to roll the valuation forward to the transaction date with relatively little additional work, unless significant changes have been made in the business since the valuation date.
 But this need should be discussed with the appraiser as part of the planning of the engagement.
 The put option requirements permit the use of the immediately preceding valuation date for purposes of what is required to be paid to the participant.
 But this requirement does not supersede the requirements for a PII or DQ transaction.
 The put option rules simply define what the participant has the right to receive.

 Where the plan is purchasing distributed shares with a note, some conditions apply to any note given from the exercise of the participant’s put right.
 Additional loan terms will apply if the individual is a PII or DQ.
-All put option loans, whether between the plan and the individual or the corporation and the individual, are required to bear a reasonable interest, be adequately secured and be payable over a 5-year period, with the first payment made at the beginning of the note and payments not less frequently than annually thereafter.
+All put option loans, whether between the plan and the individual or the corporation and the individual, are required to bear a reasonable interest, be adequately secured and be payable over a five-year period, with the first payment made at the beginning of the note and payments not less frequently than annually thereafter.
 If the loan is between the individual and the ESOP, and the seller is also a PII or DQ, the terms of the loan will have additional restrictions in the event of a default on the loan, and must contain specific terms as to collateral release.

 What happens if these requirements are violated?